danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 #### Schema or Model Name Changes
 - [ ] Does this MR change the **schema** or **model name** of any existing models?
-  - [ ] Prepare to change all existing periscope reporting to reference the new schema/name.
-If doing this programatically, link the periscope MR here.
+  - [ ] Create an issue to change all existing periscope reporting to reference the new schema/name.
   - [ ] After merging, ensure the old model is dropped from snowflake.
 This can be done by creating an issue specifying the tables/models to be dropped and assiging to a snowflake admin.

 #### Testing